Posted on May 23, 2008 in Showbiz | Permalink | Comments (3)

 knows that old comedy saying: “Leave them wanting more.”

-Every conversation I have with an actor leaves me wanting less.*
+conversation I have with an actor leaves me wanting less.*

 (Present company excluded: Shane, Wil and anyone I work with at ICM who may read this)